 AI changes SOC work by speeding up first drafts, summaries, explanations, query suggestions, and pattern matching.
 It does not remove accountability for evidence handling, escalation, access decisions, incident documentation, or false-positive review.

-RoleMath's SOC Analyst AI panel uses Anthropic Economic Index context and reports 23.90% augmentation-labeled and 76.10% automation-labeled Claude usage context for the shared security-operations sample.
+RoleMath's SOC Analyst AI-usage context uses Anthropic Economic Index context and reports roughly 24% augmentation-style and 76% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data) context for the shared security-operations sample.
 That is descriptive workflow evidence, not a job-loss forecast, hiring forecast, or personal risk score.

 For requirements, this means you should practice verification.
 Ask an AI tool to summarize an alert, draft an incident note, explain a control, or propose a query.
 Then check the output against the logs, the timeline, the ticket, or official documentation.
 The requirement is not prompting; the requirement is judgment.